Findshibby/marketing_burn_december/README.md

 The same amount we sell and buyback we will also burn permanently.

 We try to do this with the greatest possible transparency.
-My developer team is currently in the process of developing a snapshot and a vote system for share holders, so that the community can decide in the future whether we should repeat this process or not.
+My developer team is currently in the process of developing a snapshot and a vote system for $FindShibby holders, so that the community can decide in the future whether we should repeat this process or not.

 December 13, 2021